-Over the past five years, our team have worked with the BT IP Connect Global and UK services proposition.
-As of writing this article, our BT Partnership currently account manages clients using the layer 3 MPLS product.
-Note: Ethernet Connect Global offers layer 2 VPLS ELAN access capability.
+Over the past five years, our BT Authorised Partnership have worked with the BT IP Connect Global and UK services proposition.
+As of writing this article, our BT Partnership currently account manages clients using the flagship layer 3 MPLS product and Ethernet Connect Global which offers layer 2 VPLS ELAN access capability.

-While layer 3 MPLS VPN is a core service offering, the revised BT Managed WAN product offers much more in the way of overall access capability.
+While layer 3 MPLS VPN is a core service offering, the revised BT Managed WAN product offers much more in the way of overall access capability as follows:

 - Managed Layer 3 MPLS

-- Layer 2 VPLS SHDS (Short Haul Data Services)
+- Wires only Layer 2 VPLS SHDS (Short Haul Data Services)

 - VLL Point to Point and Multipoint Leased Line

 - BT Express Route connection for MPLS & VPLS